On the border lines between the regions of distinct solution type for solutions of the Friedmann equation satisfying the Hubble condition: Discriminant and critical radiation parameter

 Since in the case (i) one has $p(R)<0$ for $R\in(R_{1},R_{2})$, this is an forbidden interval for initial conditions $t,R$.
-However, according to the Hubble condition, $R(T)=R(x,y;z)$ given by equation (13) is admissible, i.e. one obtains that either
+However, for Hubble solutions, $R(T)=R(x,y;z)$ given by equation (10) is admissible, i.e. one obtains that either

 or